Money Inventory

 Now about money.
 Most of us needed an overhauling there.
 But above all we tried to be sensible on this question.

 It's so easy to get way off the track.
 Here we find human opinions running to extremes - absurd extremes, perhaps.
 One set of voices cry that money is a need of our materialistic nature, part of the conflict-ridden drudgery and burdensome responsibility of existence.
 Then we have the voices who cry for spending and more spending; who bewail the wisdom of saving, paying bills, being responsible; who insist that most of the troubles of human history are traceable to money causes.
 They think we never can have enough to really enjoy life.
 They see its significance everywhere.
-One school would allow person no frivolity or financial risk, and the other would have us all on a regular shopping spree: spend, invest, capitalize, buy, sell, trade today for tomorrow we may die.
+One school would allow a person no frivolity or financial risk, and the other would have us all on a regular shopping spree: spend, invest, capitalize, buy, sell, trade today for tomorrow we may die.

 We want to stay out of controversy.
 We do not want to be the arbiter of anyone's financial conduct or decisions.
 We all have financial problems.
 We'd hardly be human if we didn't.